Shenpinggg/RainbowSeq/README.md

 ## Dependency
 1. Matlab 2019a or 2019b
-2. The supplied packages （note: add them to search path of your matlab)
+2. The supplied packages （note: unzip the codes and add them to search path of your matlab)

 ## Usage
 Here is an example.
 We provide biofilm image data (.tif), facs data (.fcs) , empty gate file (.xml) and main.m function.